 General Admission: A self-guided experience.
 To enter, present your ticket at the door of the house.
 General admission tickets are free.
 A free, self-guided audio tour of the house is available in both English and Spanish at the house entrance.

 Guided Tours: These are one-hour, indoor and outdoor, small-group experiences led by specially trained volunteer tour guides.
-Gilded tours meet in the museum’s south lobby 10 minutes before the start time.
+Guided tours meet in the museum’s south lobby 10 minutes before the start time.
 Guided tours are $10 + tax per person, or are free for museum members and youth ages 18 and under.
 Fees contribute to maintaining and preserving the house for generations to come.